 “This post may contain affiliate links.
 Please read my disclosure for more info.

-If you’ve been considering ways to make money on the side, we’ve assembled the best paying food delivery jobs.
-Food delivery has come a long way since the days of sitting in a hot kitchen waiting for customers to call in!
+We’ve looked for the best food delivery app to work for, and found pretty surprising results.
+Food delivery has come a long way since the days of sitting in a hot kitchen waiting for customers to call in.
+It’s now clean, flexible and a pretty good way to make extra money.

 The coronavirus has caused havoc throughout the economy, but food deliveries have skyrocketed, creating thousands of job openings.